cdc08x/MINERful/README.md

   		- run-MINERful.sh
       it launches the miner
-  		- run-MINERful-overSimulatedTraces.sh
-      it launches the miner over a synthetic log, created on the fly
-  		- run-MINERful-overErrorInjectedTraces.sh
-      it launches the miner over a synthetic log, which is created on the fly and then altered with a controlled jection of errors in the traces

   		- run-MINERfulTracesMaker.sh
       it launches the builder of synthetic logs

-  		- run-MINERfulErrorInjectedTracesMaker.sh
-      it launches the builder of synthetic error-injected logs

   		- test-launchers/*.sh
       these files make the miner execute several runs, over synthetic logs - for testing purposes.

   Each of those launchers can be invoked with the
       -h
   parameter.
-This way, you can read an explanation of the possible parameters you can pass.
+You can read an explanation of the possible parameters you can pass.
 Depending on the case, some parameters are specified in the SH file, others are left free.
   In case, you can always modify the constants declared at the beginning of the script, so as to customise them.

   The SH scripts that end with "-unstable.sh" suffix do not launch MINERful by the JAR, as they use the bytecode files.
 In this way, the user can immediately try the modified source code without overwriting the JAR version.